 1) Reviewing Your Credit Report

-2) Making Payments on Time
+2) Making Payments On Time

 3) Lowering Your Credit Utilization